simplyequipped/comms-plan/README.md

 #### Considerations
 - Identify different computers for e-mail and HF radio use
-- Setup equipment and Use JS8Call software periodically to maintain familiarity
+- Setup equipment and use JS8Call software periodically to maintain familiarity
 - A regulated 12V source is required for the QDX tranceiver
 - Identify a rechargable 12V source
 - Modify the QDX tranceiver to utilize 5V power from the USB data cable